shadow-robot/aurora/README.md

 For assigning input and secure input to playbook variables you can use the tags: --read-input var1, var2, var3 ... and --read-secure secure_var1, secure_var2, secure_var3 ... respectively

 * --read-input vars (vars = comma-separated list, e.g. --read-input docker_username - To allow aurora script to prompt for docker username)
-* --read-secure secure_vars (secure_vars = comma-separated list, e.g. --read-secure sudo_password,docker_password,customer_key - To allow aurora script to prompt for sudo password for the laptop this playbook is being run from, the docker hub password and the ROS logs upload key)
+* --read-secure secure_vars (secure_vars = comma-separated list, e.g. --read-secure docker_password,customer_key - To allow aurora script to prompt for the docker hub password and the ROS logs upload key)

 **VAULT password:**